mgorav/rsocket-complete-stack/README.md

-# RSocket Examples
+# RSocket Complete Stack

 ## Introduction

-This repository contains examples used in the series of articles about RSocket.
-The articles are available here: https://medium.com/@b3rnoulli/reactive-service-to-service-communication-with-rsocket-introduction-5d64e5b6909
+This repository contains architectural patterns implemented using RSocket.

 It consist of following modules:
 - interaction-model